Glossophobia: Virtual reality exposure therapy (VRET)

 As an alternative to in vivo and in vitro exposure therapy, VRET has emerged as an effective intervention for individuals experiencing glossophobia and it overcomes some of the limitations of traditional CBT.
 VRET simulates public speaking scenarios and evokes anxiety responses comparable to real-world experiences, enabling gradual desensitization within a safe setting.

 Recent technological advancements have enabled the development of self-guided and automated VRET platforms that do not require direct clinician involvement.
 Growing evidence supports the effectiveness of such approaches, where one study found that self-guided VRET produced similar reductions in public speaking anxiety compared to those achieved through therapist-led sessions.

 Innovations in VRET design have focused on user engagement.
 Dr. Chris Macdonald from the University of Cambridge developed an open-access VR platform compatible with smartphones, headsets and laptops.
 The system immerses users in simulated speaking environments with gradual exposure to anxiety-inducing stimuli, ranging from small classrooms to large stadium with 10,000 highly-distracting virtual spectators.
 A single 30 minute session experiment with 29 adolescents reported a substantial reduction in public speaking anxiety using the VR platform.

-While most research on VRET for glossophobia has focused on adult populations, there are studys targeting adolescents, who may be less likely to seek formal treatment for anxiety-related issues.
+While most research on VRET for glossophobia has focused on adult populations, there are studies targeting adolescents, who may be less likely to seek formal treatment for anxiety-related issues.
 A gamified VRET program was developed specifically for teenagers, combining traditional exposure techniques with game elements such as rewards, goal-setting, and challenges to enhance engagement and reduce dropout rates.
 A pilot study found that this approach led to significant reductions in public speaking anxiety compared to a waitlist control group, highlighting the potential of gamification to enhance both engagement and treatment outcomes in teenagers.

 Epidemiology

-Glossophobia, or the fear of public speaking, is considered one of the most common phobias, affecting approximately 82% of the population to some degree.
-While many individuals experience mild anxiety, about 10% suffer from severe forms that can significantly interfere with daily functioning.

 In academic settings, glossophobia is particularly prevalent.
 A study conducted among university students in the United States found that 64% of participants experienced fear of public speaking, and approximately 90% expressed a desire for their undergraduate curriculum to include courses aimed at enhancing public speaking skills.